Skip to content

 Provost’s Postdoctoral Fellowship

-The Provost’s Postdoctoral Fellowship is part of Penn’s ongoing efforts to diversify the academic research community.
+The Provost’s Postdoctoral Fellowship is part of Penn’s ongoing efforts to support and strengthen the academic research community.

 About

-The University of Pennsylvania Provost’s Postdoctoral Fellowship is a prestigious program aimed at enhancing diversity within the university’s academic community.
-Designed to support early career postdoctoral scholars interested in faculty and research careers, this program contributes to diversity, equity, and inclusion in higher education through teaching, research, and service.
-It expands efforts to diversify the postdoctoral community and cultivate a pool of exceptional candidates for future careers in academia and industry.
+The University of Pennsylvania Provost’s Postdoctoral Fellowship is a prestigious program aimed at providing opportunities for postdoctoral research to all disciplines within the university’s academic community.
+Designed to support early career postdoctoral scholars interested in faculty and research careers, this program strengthens the career pathway in higher education through teaching, research, and service.
+It cultivates a pool of exceptional candidates for future careers in either academia or industry.
 Recipients receive research fellowships, faculty mentoring, travel and research funding, and academic networking opportunities within their respective schools, fostering their professional development and research independence.

 Eligibility

 Eligibility for the fellowship program mandates that candidates possess US citizenship, permanent residency, or DACA recipient status.
-Additionally, prospective applicants must fulfill specific educational criteria: graduate students hailing from the University of Pennsylvania or other academic institutions are eligible if they have either completed their Ph.D. requirements or anticipate fulfilling them by the fellowship’s commencement.
-Furthermore, postdoctoral scholars from external institutions qualify if they have obtained their doctoral degree within the preceding two years.
-Professional applicants, encompassing those with degrees such as M.D., D.M.D., V.M.D., or J.D., are eligible if they are within one year of concluding their post-degree professional training.
+Additionally, prospective applicants must fulfill specific educational criteria: graduate students from the University of Pennsylvania or other academic institutions are eligible if they have either completed their Ph.D. requirements or anticipate fulfilling them by the fellowship’s commencement.
+Postdoctoral scholars from external institutions qualify if they have obtained their doctoral degree within the preceding two years.
+Professional applicants, encompassing those with degrees such as M.D., D.M.D., V.M.D., or J.D., are eligible within one year of concluding their post-degree professional training.

-It is important to note that individuals currently holding positions as postdocs, residents, or fellows at the University of Pennsylvania or Children’s Hospital of Philadelphia (CHOP) are deemed ineligible for participation in this program.
+Individuals currently holding positions as postdocs, residents, or fellows at the University of Pennsylvania or Children’s Hospital of Philadelphia (CHOP) are ineligible for participation in this program.
 Individuals currently in a faculty position at any institution of higher education and international applicants are ineligible to apply.

 Appointments